 This pane is disabled by default.
-To enable it, see Dashboards on page 240.
+To enable it, see Dashboards on page 275.

-The chart view of this pane shows you the software products in your network that have the largest number of patch vulnerabilities.
+The chart view of this pane shows you the software products in your network for which there are the greatest number of not patched devices.
 The vertical axis lists the software products.
-The horizontal axis reflects the total number of patches pertaining to a particular product that have not yet been applied across the applicable managed devices in the enterprise.
-For example:
+The horizontal axis reflects the total number of not patched devices for the software product.